MonsieurBon/json-serializer/README.md

   integerProperty: 'integer'
   stringProperty: 'string'
   nestedObject: 'NameSpace\Of\MyNestedObject'
+  factoryObject:
+    type: 'NameSpace\Of\FactoryObject'
+    factoryMethod: 'fromData'
 NameSpace\Of\MyNestedObject:
   dateProperty: 'date'
 ```

 The type `date` supports an optional dateFormat property.
 It defaults to `d-m-Y H:i:s\Z`.
+For nested objects you can define a static factory method that will be called with the data to create the object.

+If you want to specify the data that will be serialized for an object, implement the standard php \JsonSerializable
+interface.

 ## Dependencies
 The following PHP extensions are required: